 The Member Health Survey was implemented to address researcher and policymaker needs

-The survey was designed to address the needs of Kaiser Permanente researchers who required information to be able to describe the adult health plan membership in research proposals and publications and of health education departments that needed information to plan patient and health education services.
+The survey was designed to address the needs of KPNC researchers who required information to be able to describe the adult health plan membership in research proposals and publications and of health education departments that needed information to plan patient and health education services.

 To address these dual needs, all surveys conducted prior to 2017 employed a geographically stratified sampling design that enabled collection of enough survey data to profile adult members in each of our 19 largest medical center service populations.
-Survey respondent weighting factors similar to those used for state and national health surveys are used to make the survey results better describe the age-sex composition of the medical center service populations than the survey respondents.
-We then combine the weighted medical center service population data to profile the adult membership of our Northern California (KPNC) region.
+Survey respondent weighting factors similar to those used for state and national health surveys were used to make the survey results better describe the age-sex composition of the medical center service populations than the survey respondents.
+We then combined the weighted medical center service population data to create a profile of the adult membership in our Northern California region.

 The survey design was changed in 2017 due to a reduction in the size of the survey sample for financial reasons.
-Instead of sampling from medical center service populations, we started sampling from racial/ethnic groups.
-Survey respondent data are weighted to reflect the age-sex and race/ethnic composition of the adult membership based on KPNC’s improved race/ethnicity data.
+Instead of sampling from medical center service populations, we sampled from racial/ethnic groups using KPNC’s improved race/ethnicity data.
+Survey respondent data were weighted to reflect the age-sex and racial/ethnic composition of the KPNC adult membership (in 2016 for the 2017 survey and in 2019 for the 2020 survey).

-The Member Health Surveys project is supported by funds allocated to the Division of Research by Kaiser Permanente Northern California’s Community Benefit Program.
+Since its inception, the Member Health Surveys project has been supported by funds allocated to the Division of Research by Kaiser Permanente Northern California’s Community Health Program.

 How often we conduct the Member Health Survey